Passing the 1Z0-819 Oracle Certified Professional Java SE 11: preparation and exam experience

 Oracle University

-There was a second 3 hours course dedicated to OCP certification, only covering some special topics, which was a bit more relevant but not at all complete.
+There was a second 3-hours course dedicated to OCP certification, only covering some special topics, which was a bit more relevant but not at all complete.

 Enthuware mock exams

-From there, I started the mock exams with Enthuware (which I used for OCA and helped a lot).
-This is about 10 bucks and totally worth the spending.
-They are timed exams with corrections, tips… That made me really depressed because I scored poorly at almost all attempts.
 On the related forum (CodeRanch), the few people who gave feedback about the exam said that the level of the certification exam was really similar to the mocks of Enthuware.
-At that stage, there were a few days left before the certification and I was really stressed (although I shouldn’t have been because, at worst I was just loosing 35 bucks, I didn’t have any pressure but from me to pass the exam, and I had learned a lot anyway).
+At that stage, there were a few days left before the certification and I was really stressed and not confident at all.

 JetBrains Academy